qadevopsgdr/Dr-Tailwind/README.md

 **Here's what happens behind the scenes:**

-👩 User opens the app in a browser (http://ip-of-the-server:80)
+A. User opens the app in a browser (http://ip-of-the-server:80)

-🧑‍🎨 Frontend (React) is served by Nginx (a lightweight web server)
+B. Frontend (React) is served by Nginx (a lightweight web server)

-📬 When the user does something (like clicking a button), the frontend makes an HTTP request to the backend (e.g., GET /api/users)
+C. When the user does something (like clicking a button), the frontend makes an HTTP request to the backend (e.g., GET /api/users)

-🧠 Backend (Node.js) receives the request, processes it, and talks to the PostgreSQL database
+D. Backend (Node.js) receives the request, processes it, and talks to the PostgreSQL database

-💾 The database sends back the requested data
+E. The database sends back the requested data

-🎨 Backend sends that data to the Frontend, which displays it to the user
+F. Backend sends that data to the Frontend, which displays it to the user

 They all run in separate containers but are connected via a shared Docker network, so they can "talk" to each other using service names (e.g., backend, db).